|

 We don’t host paid advertisements on the site or make any money out of it at all – in fact, it’s run a modest financial loss and a gargantuan temporal one.
 I think it’s fair to say that the site is a real labour of love for all its contributors, and we sincerely hope that it will be of interest and of use to our fellow Doctor Who fans.

-wishing to keep up with our regular updates can do so either by joining our
+Those wishing to keep up with our regular updates can do so either by joining our Facebook group or adding The History of the Doctor as a friend on My Space, and any feedback or questions can be sent in via our ‘Contact Us’ page.

 The following is gathered with reference to spin-off novels and audio dramas as well as the television series itself.
-Much of it is therefore open to interpretation, as many people only consider televised episodes to be primary source material, or ‘canon’.
+Much of it is therefore open to interpretation, as many people only consider televised episodes to be primary source material, or canon.
 It should also be noted that most of what we know about ancient Gallifrey and the Doctor’s past has only been hinted at, rather than explicitly stated, in an attempt to maintain a certain mystique.

 If you have a question that you would like answered, please e-mail us and we will publish the answer (if we can find it!) on this page.